stokito/fortress-lang/README.txt

 directory and you'll see several subdirectories:

 Fortify: The Fortify tool for converting Fortress code into LaTeX, both interactively and in batch mode.
+Scripts are provided for conveniently producing rendered Fortress code in LaTeX documents, for producing PDF "doc" files from Fortress source code, etc. See Fortify/fortify-doc.txt for more information.

 ProjectFortress: The Fortress interpreter.
 You'll need to build the interpreter by following the instructions below for setting up your environment in order to have a complete Fortress installation.

+Emacs: A directory holding the Emacs Lisp file fortress-mode.el, which defines a Fortress mode for Emacs.
+To use this file, load it from your .emacs file with the following command:

+  (load (concat (getenv "FORTRESS_HOME")
+                "/Fortify/fortify.el"))

 SpecData: Machine-readable files used by the Fortress Language Specification (e.g., a list of all reserved words).
-Editors and other tools can make use of these files too.
+Editors and other tools may also benefit from using these files.
+Moreover, all examples included in the language specification are included in the directory SpecData/examples.

 Library: The home for all of the Fortress standard libraries.

 bin: Shell scripts for our various projects.
-These are bash scripts; you will need an installation of bash on your system to run them.
+These are bash scripts; you will need an installation of Bash on your system to run them.

 You will also see the following files:

-ant: A small bash script used for invoking the build script with specific Ant options.
+ant: A small bash script used for invoking the build.xml with specific Ant options.
 (This script defers to the script with the same name in directory ProjectFortress.)